dfed/swift-concurrent-sequence/README.md

 # swift-concurrent-sequence

-A description of this package.
+A collection of operations on Swift sequences that execute concurrently.